6uhrmittag/taskbutler/README.rst

 install
 -------

-To install the latest taskbutler in your home, run this commands in your terminal:
+To install the latest taskbutler in your home directory, run this commands in your terminal:
+(Feel free to install it anywhere you want.
+Just adapt the path when using this readme.)

 .. code-block:: console